Items

 item.annotation.arg-forms — Attribute argument forms

-Within an attribute argument list, an argument is one of: IDENT(args) (nested call), IDENT = lit (key-value), a bare literal (positional), or a bare IDENT (legacy).
-A literal may be an enum ref IDENT::IDENT, raw/normal string, float, integer, true/false, or a bracketed array of literals.
-Lists allow a trailing comma.
+Within an attribute’s argument list, an argument is one of: IDENT(args) (nested call, ANNOT_CALL), IDENT = lit (key-value, ANNOT_KV), a bare literal (positional, ANNOT_POS), or a bare IDENT (legacy name-only form).
+A literal is an enum-variant ref IDENT::IDENT, a raw/normal string, a float, an integer, true/false, or a bracketed array of literals ([lit, ...]); lists allow a trailing comma.

 #[cfg(target = "x86")]